-High school guidance counselors are there to help you figure out your next steps in the college admission and application process.
+High school counselors are there to help you figure out your next steps in the college admission and application process.
 For example, they can help sophomores plan a course load that meets the requirements for postsecondary education, including four-year colleges and junior, community, or technical schools.
 They can advise juniors and seniors when to take PSATs and SATs, and they are often responsible for sending your high school record to the colleges you are applying to.
 They can even help you with personal issues that you face.

-Here are a few questions to break the ice with your guidance counselor and help you stay ahead of the admission and application process.
+Here are a few questions to break the ice with your counselor and help you stay ahead of the admission and application process.

 - What courses do I need to take if I plan on pursuing a [fill-in-the-blank] major?